-A chemistry or meteorology degree from Plymouth State prepares students for a wide variety of career options in each profession.
+A biochemistry degree from Plymouth State prepares students for a wide variety of career options in each profession.
 Plymouth State University focuses on several concentrations within the program:

-- Chemistry: Chemistry majors study the nature of all physical things, develop new products and processes, or monitor processes involved in making various products.
-Chemists typically work for private businesses, government agencies, or educational institutions.
+- Biochemistry: Biochemistry majors study the nature of all living things, develop new products and processes, or monitor processes involved in making various products.
+Biochemists typically work for private businesses, government agencies, or educational institutions.

 For more information, visit Career Services in the Global Education Office.